You might have already heard that an Individual Savings Account (ISA) is a tax-efficient way to save or invest your money.

 If you have a flexible ISA, you can take out money and replace it during the same tax year without the replacement counting towards your annual ISA allowance.

-Let’s say you deposit £20,000 into a cash ISA (which is the total allowance for this type of ISA) and then take out £3,000.
-You can replace the £3,000 at a later date in the same tax year without breaching your allowance even though you will technically have deposited a total of £23,000.
+Let’s say you deposit £20,000 into a cash ISA (which is the total allowance for this type of ISA), and then you take out £3,000.
+You can replace the £3,000 at a later date in the same tax year without breaching your allowance, even though you will technically have deposited a total of £23,000.

 In contrast, with a non-flexible ISA, if you reach your limit and then withdraw money, you can’t put it back within the same tax year.